 • The customer wants you to do it

-• The material or information is being processed or transformed into final products
+• The process transforms or processes the material or information into final products.

 • It is done right the first time

-Any activity that exists outside of these three criteria is considered “Waste”.
+Activities that fall outside these three criteria are “Waste”.
 Once we understand and define value for the organization and we understand the focus, we start to develop the VSM.
 I have worked with hundreds of teams and have found that developing a Value Stream Map manually with Post It notes and flip charts works best.

 Step 2: What is our Focus?